ecerroni/apollo-connector-kit/README.md

 The above will create under `components` a new folder named `User` with a subfolder named `user-authentication`

-You may want to delete an existing graphql components just by typing from project's root folder:

-`cd backend`

-`yarn remove-component-part <component_name> <component_part>`

-Ex. `yarn add-component-part User user-authentication`

-The above will delete under `components` in the folder named `User` the subfolder named `user-authentication`

-Moreover if the folder named `User` has no more sub-part it will be deleted by the script as well

 `user-authentication` has all files needed to implement your component.
 You just need to fill them;

 - `_input.js`: input types you need for your component part's mutations